Clownacy/clownlzss/README.txt

   cost to compression ratio

-This framework utilises graph theory to perform optimal compression: naive compressors prefer to compress the longest runs possible, but this does not guarantee the best compression ratio.
+This framework utilises graph theory to perform optimal compression: naive "greedy algorithm" compressors prefer to compress the longest runs possible, but this does not guarantee the best compression ratio.
 Graph-based compressors resolve this by creating an "LZSS graph" - a weighted directed acyclic graph where each node is a value in the uncompressed file, and each edge is an LZSS match.
 By using a shortest-path algorithm, this graph can be used to compute the ideal combination of matches needed to produce the smallest file.

 This project is under the zlib licence.